 Save credentials as 'Airtable - Production' so you can reuse across workflows.
 If you have test and production bases, create separate credentials for each to avoid accidental production data modifications during testing.

-In Airtable web interface, create multiple views of your data: Grid view (default) for data entry, Kanban view grouped by 'Deal Status' for pipeline management, Calendar view by 'Close Date' for scheduling, Gallery view for Properties with cover photo.
+In the Airtable web interface, create multiple views of your data: Grid view (default) for data entry, Kanban view grouped by 'Deal Stage' for pipeline management, Calendar view by 'Close Date' for scheduling, Gallery view for Assets with cover photo.
 Each view shows the same data but optimized for different tasks.

 Hide irrelevant columns in each view.
-Kanban view doesn't need all 20 property fields—show just Address, Price, Days on Market.
-Calendar view needs only Date, Property, and Status.
+Kanban view doesn't need all 20 asset fields—show just Address, Asking Price, Days in Pipeline.
+Calendar view needs only Date, Asset, and Stage.
 Cleaner views = faster work.

-In your Buyers table, create a Form view.
-Customize form title, description, and branding.
-Make Email and Phone required fields.
-Reorder fields logically (Name first, then Email, then Phone, then Property Interest).
-Get shareable form link or embed code, and add to your website as a 'Contact Agent' or 'Request Showing' form.
+In your Deals table, create a Form view.
+Customize the form title, description, and branding.
+Make Email and Asset Address required fields.
+Reorder fields logically (Sponsor first, then Email, then Asset Address, then Asking Price).
+Get the shareable form link or embed code, and share with your broker network as a 'Submit a Deal' form.

 Enable form notifications so you're alerted when someone submits.
-Combine with n8n webhook so form submissions trigger immediate follow-up workflows (welcome email, agent assignment, task creation).
+Combine with an n8n webhook so form submissions trigger immediate follow-up workflows (broker acknowledgement, analyst assignment, task creation).

-In n8n, create workflow: Airtable Trigger (Record Created in 'Buyers' table) → AI Node (enrich lead data, score quality) → Send Email (welcome message) → Airtable Update (add enrichment data to record).
+In n8n, create a workflow: Airtable Trigger (Record Created in 'Deals' table) → AI Node (enrich deal data, score conviction) → Send Email (broker acknowledgement) → Airtable Update (add enrichment data to record).
 This proves the concept of Airtable as trigger and action target.

 Start with a simple 'new record → send notification' workflow before building complex multi-step automations.
 Prove data flows correctly between Airtable and n8n before adding logic.

-Create a showing: link it to a buyer and property record.
-Verify that clicking the link takes you to the full buyer/property details.
-Add a rollup field to Properties table: 'Total Showings' that counts linked showing records.
-This demonstrates the relational power—see how many showings each property has had without manual counting.
+Create a site tour: link it to a sponsor and asset record.
+Verify that clicking the link takes you to the full sponsor/asset details.
+Add a rollup field to the Assets table: 'Total Tours' that counts linked site-tour records.
+This demonstrates the relational power—see how many tours each asset has had without manual counting.

-Use lookup fields to pull data from linked records (show buyer name in showing record without re-entering) and rollup fields to calculate aggregates (sum, count, average) across linked records.
+Use lookup fields to pull data from linked records (show the sponsor name in a site-tour record without re-entering) and rollup fields to calculate aggregates (sum, count, average) across linked records.
 This is where Airtable becomes more powerful than spreadsheets.

 Common questions about Airtable integration